 "Oonaga!", followed by the sound of your followers screaming and running as they're attacked by swarms of bees.

-Polished Port: Inverted with the Playstation version, which lacks the music that cues when a fight starts and there's an incorrect color assignment between the Matak and Chamara tribes.
+Porting Disaster: The Playstation version, which lacks the music that cues when a fight starts and there's an incorrect color assignment between the Matak and Chamara tribes.